chris7neves/FaceMaskCNN/README.md

 5. Activate the venv

-On windows, for powershell (Please see [Installation](Installation) for Unix and MacOS equivalent commands):
+On windows, for powershell (Please see the Installation section for Unix and MacOS equivalent commands):
 ```
 ./fcnnvenv/Scripts/Activate.ps1
 ```